Evangelism: Methods

-The child evangelism movement is a Christian evangelism movement that originated in the 20th century.
-It focuses on the 4/14 Window which centers on evangelizing children between the ages of 4 and 14 years old.
+The child evangelism movement, which focuses on evangelizing children between the ages of 4 and 14 years old, originated in the 20th century.
 Beginning in the 1970s, a group of Christian athletes known as The Power Team spawned an entire genre of Christian entertainment based on strong-man exploits mixed with a Christian message and usually accompanied by an opportunity to respond with a prayer for salvation.
 New opportunities for evangelism have been provided in recent decades by increased travel opportunities and by instant communications over the internet.